tiskw/random-fourier-features/examples/gpc_for_mnist/README.md

 ### Install Python packages (alternative)

-The training end validation script requires `docopt`, `numpy` and, if you will run the inference on GPU, `tensorflow-gpu`.
+The training end validation script requires `docopt`, `numpy`, and, if you will run the inference on GPU, `tensorflow-gpu`.
 If you don't have them, please run the following as root to install them:

 ```console